BitTorrent Price Tops $0.0008 on Top Exchanges (BTTOLD)

 About BitTorrent

 BitTorrent’s genesis date was January 20th, 2019.
 BitTorrent’s total supply is 990,000,000,000 coins.
-BitTorrent’s official message board is blog.bittorrent.com.
+BitTorrent’s official Twitter account is @BitTorrent and its Facebook page is accessible here.
 The official website for BitTorrent is www.bittorrent.com/token/btt.
-BitTorrent’s official Twitter account is @BitTorrent and its Facebook page is accessible here.
+The official message board for BitTorrent is blog.bittorrent.com.
 The Reddit community for BitTorrent is https://reddit.com/r/Bittorrent and the currency’s Github account can be viewed here.

 BitTorrent Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as BitTorrent directly using U.S. dollars.
-Investors seeking to acquire BitTorrent should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitTorrent using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BitTorrent directly using U.S. dollars.
+Investors seeking to acquire BitTorrent should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitTorrent using one of the aforementioned exchanges.

 Receive News & Updates for BitTorrent Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitTorrent and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.